johnnovak/gridmonger/README.md

 You can install most of the dependencies with [Nimble](https://github.com/nim-lang/nimble):

 ```
-nimble install nanovg osdialog riff winim
+nimble install glfw nanovg osdialog riff winim
 ```

-For `koi` and `nim-glfw`, clone their Git repositories, check out the `gridmonger` branch in `nim-glfw`, then install both with `nimble develop` for local development.
+For `koi`, clone its Git repository and execute `nimble develop` from the root directory of checked out repo.
+That will install the library for local development.

 ### Compiling

-Debug build (debug logging enabled, file dialogs disabled on Windows):
+Debug build (debug logging enabled, file dialogs disabled):

 ```
 nim debug
 ```

-Release build:
+Release build (file dialogs enabled):

 ```
 nim release